 We couldn’t ask for more of our superior room, the (name) apartment.
-The two-story room with its modern furniture keeps the charm of the building conserving the history of this old farmer’s village.
-Wooden floor, metal stairways, cotton pillows and a small veranda overgrown by wine plants just gave us the vacation feeling with the extra Swedish design touch.
+The two-story room with its modern furniture keeps the charm of the building, conserving the history of this old farmer’s village.
+Wooden floor, metal stairways, cotton pillows, and a small veranda overgrown by wine plants just gave us the vacation feeling with the extra Swedish design touch.
 The rain shower after a day in the sand at the Sandhammaren beach was just the cherry on top.
-While the bed is on the ground floor, a sitting corner with books and a skylight with the sense of the timber, created an inviting first floor.
-Although you don’t hear anything of the neighboring apartments, it is easy to get in touch with your fellow guest due to the wooden chairs on the continuous veranda around the building.
+While the bed is on the first floor, a sitting corner with books and a skylight with the sense of the timber, created an inviting first floor.
+Although you don’t hear anything from the neighboring apartments, it is easy to get in touch with your fellow guest due to the wooden chairs on the continuous veranda around the building.

 Breakfast & Dinner at Karnelund Krog & Rum

 The plan for our last night in Sweden was clear: Sunset watching on the stones of Ales Stenar.
-But after a day at the beach, we were really hungry.
-It was time to finally try the infamous culinary skills of Peter.
+But after a day at the beach, we were starving.
+It was time to finally try the infamous culinary skills from Peter.
 We started with some local Kambodcha and alcohol-free local beer with some freshly baked bread and tomato butter.
 Meanwhile, the kitchen was preparing a delicious vegetarian meal for Daan and some freshly caught fish with local potatoes for Karl.
 The dinner at Karnelund Krog & Rum was exactly what we needed to finish an exciting but relaxing last day in Sweden.
 Oh, and leave some space in your stomach for one of their delicious desserts.
 Yummy.

 Last night to remember at Ales Stenar

-But back to ou last evening!
+But back to our last evening!
 After dinner, we jumped in our rental car and made our way south to the coast to the small fisher village Kåseberga.
 Bring some beers, a light jacket, and your camera.
 Why?
 The sunsets here at Ales Stenar are spectacular.
 The so-called Swedish Stonehenge is located on a 20 m high cliff and one of the most romantic viewpoints we’ve ever visited.
 The small village has some restaurants and snack bars as an alternative dinner option.
 Bye, bye Scania and Southern Sweden.
 It has been a pleasure.
 Read more about our Swedish Gay Summer Adventure here >

 It’s time to book your stay at Gay-owned Karnelund Krog & Rum in Gislöv